ccastleberry/gattaca/docs/index.md

 # Gattaca

-This is a library for discrete optimization with a focus on genetic algorithms.
+This is a library for discrete optimization with a focus on genetic algorithms with support for multi objective use cases.